gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 The Kubernetes agent updater will be updated for compatibility with the new scheduling system.

-This means that it will stop reading upgrade windows using the authenticated connection to the proxy, and instead upgrade when indicated by the `/v1/webapi/find` endpoint.
+This means that it will stop reading update windows using the authenticated connection to the proxy, and instead update when indicated by the `/v1/webapi/find` endpoint.

 Rollbacks for the Kubernetes updater, as well as packaging changes to improve UX and compatibility, will be covered in a future RFD.